radon-h2020/radon-datapipeline-plugin/docs/technical-details.rst

 .. image:: images/BasicDPConcept.png

-A *PipelineBlock* can be designed for different pipeline tasks, such as extracting data from a remote database, or from a AWS S3bucket, processing the data by invoking serverless function etc. In RADON data pipeline, the TOSCA pipelines nodes structured in a manner presented in following figure.
+A *PipelineBlock* can be designed for different pipeline tasks, such as extracting data from a remote database, or from a AWS S3bucket, processing the data by invoking serverless function etc. In RADON data pipeline, the TOSCA data pipelines nodes structured in a manner presented in following figure.

 .. image:: images/CompleteFig_TOSCA_DP_model.png

+The detail description on how to desing a data pipeline based TOSCA service template can be found `User Guide <https://datapipeline-plugin.readthedocs.io/en/latest/#user-s-guide>`_ section.

 Where is data pipeline plugin in RADON-Architecture?
 *****************************************************